ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 ## Geometric transformations
 ---

 Let us now see some geometric transformations.
 These are transformations that change the order of the pixels, not their actual values.
-Here we include multiples of $90^{\circ}$ rotations and flips.
-For a general rotation, we need to use some form of interpolation, and for the sake of simplicity, we will avoid them here.
+Here we include multiples of $90^{\circ}$ rotations and flips along the vertical and horizontal axes.
+For more general rotations and flips we need to use some form of interpolation and, for the sake of simplicity, we will avoid them here.
 The main ingredient here is the <em>slice notation</em> used in Python, so if you are not familiar with it that is a great use case for it!

 ### Rotations